 - Your task is to read the assigned book The Art of Racing in the Rain, reading for and taking notes for characterization and plot.
-Your job when you return to school is to prove that you have read and understand the text. - You will also be expected to review the provided list of literary terms (end of document), noting the definitions.
-Find and handwrite an example for EACH term.
-You are not expected to find these examples in the assigned book, but should research or give your own example.
-In any case, make sure that it is accurate and correct.
-You will be required to hand in the completed list of literary terms ON THE FIRST DAY OF CLASS.
+Your job when you return to school is to prove that you have read and understand the text. - You will also be expected to review the provided list of literary terms (end of document), noting that we supply you with the definitions.
+Your assignment is to find and handwrite an example for EACH term.
+You are not expected to find these examples in the assigned books; rather, you should research or give your own example.
+You will be required to hand in the completed list of literary terms on the first day of class.
 This list will be something you have for reference as we analyze the different texts we'll be studying throughout the school year.
 (Please find the list of terms at the end of this document.)

-Part II of your summer assignment is specifically designed for the AP Seminar student.
-This assignment asks you to read, watch, research, and present.
+Part II asks you to read, watch, research, and present.
 These activities will prepare you for the rigorous expectations of the class.
-(Expected total time: 20 hours)
+(Expected total time: 22 hours)